|Nutritional Guidelines (per serving)|

 This is a fantastic summer drink that is absolutely delicious.
 It has a darker fruit profile than many rum cocktails and a perfect balance of sweetness.

 The raspberry syrup is the key to the drink's success.
 The best Knickerbocker is made with a homemade raspberry syrup using freshly pressed, strained juice.
-You can also use raspberry syrups from brands like DaVinci, Monin, or Torani or use the liqueur Chambord as a substitute.
+You can also use raspberry syrups from brands like DaVinci, Monin, or Torani or use liqueurs like Chambord as a substitute.

 Garnish with a lemon or lime wedge and seasonal berries.